+Package:

 Total Remuneration \$300,000 annual salary (including superannuation).

-Package: In addition to his annual salary, Dr Lee Finniear has been granted, and has elected to be issued, 1,000,000 Service Rights vesting over a four year term in accordance with the Executive Rights Plan.
+In addition to his annual salary, Dr Lee Finniear has been granted, and has elected to be issued, 1,000,000 Service Rights vesting over a four year term in accordance with the Executive Rights Plan.

 Dr Lee Finniear is also eligible to participate in the Company's short term incentive plan for the 2022 Financial Year up to \$100,000.

+The contract commenced on 1 July 2021 and continues until terminated.

+Termination CEO:

-Term: The contract commenced on 1 July 2021 and continues until terminated.
-Termination by CEO: 6 months' notice.
-Termination by Li-S Energy: 6 months' notice or immediately due to serious misconduct or any reason entitling the Li-S Energy to summarily dismiss Dr Lee Finniear at common law.
-Non-competition and non-solicitation: To protect the interests of Li-S Energy and its intellectual property, Dr Lee Finniear will not, directly or indirectly, in any capacity whatsoever, during the term and for 12 months after the termination of the contract, (a) be engaged, concerned or interest in any other business or occupation that is or may be in competition with the business carried on by Li-S Energy in Australia; )) (b) induce or encourage a client or customer of Li-S Energy to cease doing business with or reduce the amount of business it would otherwise do with Li-S Energy; (c) induce or solicit any officer or employee of Li-S Energy to leave that office or employment; or (d) procure or assist someone else to do or attempt to do anything contemplated by way of non-competition or non-solicitation.
+by 6 months' notice.

+Termination by Li-S Energy:

+6 months' notice or immediately due to serious misconduct or any reason entitling the Li-S Energy to summarily dismiss Dr Lee Finniear at common law.

+To protect the interests of Li-S Energy and its intellectual property, Dr Lee Finniear will not, directly or indirectly, in any capacity whatsoever, during the term and for 12 months after the termination of the contract,

+- (a) be engaged, concerned or interest in any other business or occupation that is or may be in competition with the business carried on by Li-S Energy in Australia; - (b) induce or encourage a client or customer of Li-S Energy to cease doing business with or reduce the amount of business it would otherwise do with Li-S Energy; - (c) induce or solicit any officer or employee of Li-S Energy to leave that office or employment; or - (d) procure or assist someone else to do or attempt to do anything contemplated by way of non-competition or non-solicitation.

 As a result of the Dr Lee Finniear entering into an employment contract, the previous consulting agreement with his consultancy company was terminated as at 30 June 2021.
 Consulting fees paid to or owing to his consultancy company to 30 June 2021 were \$171,700.

-CTO which contains standa has entered into an employment contract with Dr Steve Rowlands for his engagement as rd terms and conditions for agreements of this nature, including confidentiality, restraint on of intellectual property provisions.
-The key terms of the employment contract are as follows: Total Remuneration (170,000 appual colory (including superconduction)
+On 1 July 2021, Li-S Energy has entered into an employment contract with Dr Steve Rowlands for his engagement as CTO which contains standard terms and conditions for agreements of this nature, including confidentiality, restraint on competition and retention of intellectual property provisions.
+The key terms of the employment contract are as follows:

+Package:

-lotal Remuneration Package: \$176,000 annual salary (including superannuation). r dekage.
+Total Remuneration \$176,000 annual salary (including superannuation).

 Dr Steve Rowlands is eligible to participate in the Company's short term incentive plan for the 2022 Financial Year up to \$16,000, and the Company's Executive Rights Plan on terms to be confirmed.

 The Company will also reimburse Dr Steve Rowlands for all reasonable relocation costs from the UK, including an annual economy return flight to the UK.

-Term: The contract commenced on 1 July 2021 (with a three month probation period) and continues until terminated.
+The contract commenced on 1 July 2021 (with a three month probation period) and Term:

+continues until terminated.